-- Comprehensive education, training, and supervision/consultation for specifically and only for mental health professionals
+- Comprehensive education, training, and supervision/consultation specifically and only for mental health professionals

 - Hands-on practice and feedback

 - Distance learning paired with on-site workshops and client work

 - Internationally accessible

 - Award-winning learning platform

-- Design, facilitate, and optimize services for clients that compliment the professional theoretical orientation and clients you have
+- Enhance therapy services for clients through equine interactions that compliment the professional theoretical orientation you have and the clients you see

 - Accessible to graduate students in mental health-related programs at any university or college